yjg30737/pyqt-openai/README.md

 ## How to Install
 1. git clone ~
 2. cd pyqt-openai
-3. pip install -r requirements.txt
+3. pip install -r requirements.txt --upgrade
 4. cd pyqt_openai
 5. You should put your api key in the line edit.
 You can get it in <a href="https://platform.openai.com/account/api-keys">official site</a> of openai.
 Sign up and log in before you get it.